bblhd/crwm/README.md

 ### Problems/caveats

-- All keybindings will be lost at random (uncommonly) and only sometimes will re-enable.
-This is related to what programs are currently being managed by crwm, many/most never have this issue, and some more than others.
+- All keybindings can be lost at random (uncommonly) and only sometimes will re-enable.
+This seems to be linked to what programs are currently being managed by crwm, many/most never cause this issue, and some more than others.
 - Multiscreen support is poor, to say the least.
 Screens must be configured before launch, and they will be treated as one big screen, likely with some non-visible areas getting used.

 ## Installing